An easy recipe for a keto fruit cake that tastes wonderfully nutty and rich without being cloyingly sweet.

 - Add the almond flour, whisking it in until very smooth.
 Whisk in the baking soda.

 - Add the cranberries and walnuts, folding them in with a rubber spatula.

 - Pour the mixture into the prepared loaf pan.
 Smooth the top with a spatula.

-- Cool in pan on a cooling rack for 20 minutes, then use the parchment “handles” to lift the cake out of the pan.
-Place the cake on the cooling rack, allow to cool 10 more minutes, then slice into 14 thin slices and serve.
+- Cool the cake in the pan on a cooling rack for 20 minutes, then use the parchment “handles” to lift the cake out of the pan.
+Place the cake on the cooling rack, allow it to cool for 10 more minutes, then slice it into 14 thin slices and serve.